profjohnharney/historybots/README.md

 - to give students experience and practice in working with others in a small group

 ### I have no experience in coding, can I do this?
-The short answer is YES, though you want to give yourself some lead time to work through some basic programming ideas and hardware scenarios.
+YES, though you want to give yourself some lead time to work through some basic programming ideas and hardware scenarios.
 If you have never done anything like this before, be prepared for what seem like minor tasks sometimes taking a while to complete, especially if you are teaching or working on other projects.

 However, the feeling you get when you solve a problem, or learn a new skill?
 I have rarely had so much fun doing my job.
 And I love my job.